HPCNow/hpcnow-labs/admin-training/slurm/03-qos.md

 After that, you will be able to simulate activity and explore the behavior.

-You can use submit script based on examples folder.
-Or use the following long command line:
+You can use a submission script based on the examples folder or use the following long command line:
 ```
 sbatch -n 512 --array=1-1000 --wrap='env; srun -n 1 sleep 120'
 ```